bobbygecko/zfstat/README.md

 # Intro
 A monitoring tool for ZFS pool health with logging and email alerts - checks `zpool status` and pool used capacity.

-This script relies on the `ssmtp` package to function properly.
+This script relies on the `msmtp` package to function properly.
 In addition, the default configuration for this script requires its connection to a Gmail account in order to send emails.

 # Setup
-To get started (and after the aformentioned prerequisites have been installed/updated), the `ssmtp.conf` file should be edited to reflect the credentials to the Gmail account to be used for sending email reports.
-After editing the file, save and close it and move it to `/etc/ssmtp`.
+To get started (and after the aformentioned prerequisites have been installed/updated), the `msmtprc` file should be edited to reflect the credentials to the Gmail account to be used for sending email reports.
+After editing the file, save and close it and move it to `/etc/msmtprc`.

 Next, the `check.sh` file should be opened for editing.
 The default configurable options are: